5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 Colors: Choice of 6

-We Say: I noticed that The Futon Shop made pet mattresses when I was researching/testing for my organic sofa bed article.
+We Say: I noticed that The Futon Shop made pet mattresses while researching and testing for my organic sofa bed article.

 When I saw that they offer customized sizing options, I decided to give it a try, and I’m thrilled I did.